-The Pacquiao vs Marquez rivalry began with a bang thanks to the violent rendition of fistic prowess offered by the Filipino icon in the first round of their tetralogy.
-But after that legendary first stanza, most of the rounds up to and including those of fight III can be defined as a contest between Manny’s desire to explode and Márquez’s determination to contain him.
+The Pacquiao vs Marquez rivalry began with a bang thanks to the violent rendition of fistic prowess offered by the Filipino icon in the first round of their tetralogy, a round that saw Marquez visit the canvas three times.
+But following that, most of the rounds up to and including those of fight III can be defined as a contest between Manny’s desire to explode and Márquez’s determination to contain him.

 Over the course of three extremely close fights, Pacquiao attacked while Márquez countered, the southpaw trying time and again to set the ring on fire while Juan Manuel quickly doused the flames with cerebral counterpunching.
-Momentum switched back and forth between the two, but the dial never failed to return to dead center, leading those of us watching from the outside to call the pairing one of the most evenly matched in boxing history.
+Momentum switched back and forth, but the dial never failed to return to dead center, leaving those of us watching to call the pairing one of the most evenly matched in boxing history.

-But most observers who shared that opinion failed to take into account the tension that had been accumulating in the rivalry throughout thirty-six rounds of inconclusive results.
+But most who shared that opinion failed to take into account the tension accumulating in the rivalry through thirty-six rounds of inconclusive results.
 The great Filipino whale had failed to fully commit to his attack, kept honest by Dinamita’s adroit management of Pacquiao’s violent instincts.
 Márquez’s bitterness had been fermenting to the point of disgust after what he deemed three unfair scoring verdicts.
 Pacquiao is only pleased with himself if he’s successful in pleasing those around him.
 If closure is what the rest of us wanted, Pacquiao and Márquez needed it most of all.

 The triggering event that unleashed the accumulated tension of eight years of rivalry was a colossal right hand thrown by Juan Manuel Márquez that floored Pacquiao in round three.
-Manny had asserted his power during the first two rounds—just clearly enough to win those episodes—as well as a fraction of the third.
-But all the while Márquez had been studying and timing his opponent, learning what new tricks he may have brought to the ring.
-Dinamita used a weak jab to grab the attention of the Filipino, re-orienting his focus away from the right, which this time Márquez threw not straight down the pipe, as is his custom, but instead arced over the top, the blow gaining momentum as it traveled through the air, finally impacting on the left-side of Pacquiao’s head and dropping him, bursting in a split-second the aura of invincibility that had surrounded the Pacman for so long.
+Manny had asserted his power during the first two rounds—just enough to win those episodes—as well as a fraction of the third.
+But all the while Márquez had been studying his opponent.
+He used a weak jab to grab the attention of the Filipino, re-orienting his focus away from the right, which this time Márquez threw not straight down the pipe, as is his custom, but arced over the top, the blow gaining momentum as it traveled through the air, finally impacting on the left-side of Pacquiao’s head and dropping him, bursting in a split-second the aura of invincibility that had surrounded the Pacman for so long.

 Manny immediately rose and continued fighting, recovering quickly.
-As he then continued to implement his gameplan—which consisted of continuous aggression and non-stop body and feet movement—Márquez refrained from engaging fire with fire.
+As he then continued to implement his game-plan, which consisted of continuous aggression and non-stop movement, Márquez refrained from engaging fire with fire.
 His counterpunching wasn’t as effective as it had been in previous encounters, multi-punch combinations notably absent, but he had made his mark.
-There was still time to reel in the great whale later in the rounds to come.
+There was still time to reel in the great whale in the rounds to come.

 Pacquiao dominated most of rounds five and six.
 In the fifth he scored a knockdown with a stiff, strong left, and in fact, most of the damage he inflicted on Márquez, including but not limited to a broken nose, was produced by the trusty missile he calls his left hand.
 The punch landed frequently and effectively, whether as a lead shot, or as a follow up on a right jab, or as part of a combination.
 By the end of round five the Mexican’s face was a gruesome mess, with blood flowing freely from his nostrils, making it hard for him to breathe, much as it had at the end of the infamous first round eight years ago.

 While Pacquiao released his frustration at being kept captive by Márquez’s style in the previous fights, Juan Manuel was in visible trouble, but mentally he was still very much in the fight.
-He was getting hit and hurt, but he knew exactly what was happening, and he knew that even though time was against him, there still would be a chance to make Pacquiao pay for his greedy aggression.
+He was getting hit and hurt, but he knew exactly what was happening, and he knew that, though time was against him, there still would be a chance to make Pacquiao pay for his greedy aggression.
 Both had promised a knockout going into the fight; Manny began looking for it the moment he got up from the canvas in the third round, but Márquez knew that worked to his advantage.
-Dinamita wouldn’t even have to look for his knockout; instead Pacquiao would create the circumstance and deliver Márquez the opportunity to score it.
+Dinamita wouldn’t even have to look for his knockout; instead Pacquiao would create the circumstance for Márquez to score it.

 This moment occurred in the dying seconds of round six.
 An over-eager Pacquiao carelessly threw himself at Márquez after another three-minute long display of power punching.
 After throwing a jab, which he no doubt intended to follow with a left bomb, he suddenly found himself out of position and rushing face-first onto Márquez’s right fist.
 The punch was short and stiff, but perfectly timed and placed, causing the Filipino to fall like a board to the floor, all the lights inside his head turned off.
 A ten-count would’ve been a perverse exercise in sarcasm after that shot.